CarolineChirenje/blueprint1989/docs/technical documents/Cloudflare-Wiki.md

 ## Why Cloudflare Pages

-- **Zero-config CDN** — documentation is served globally with low latency from Cloudflare's edge network.
+- **Zero-config CDN** â€” documentation is served globally with low latency from Cloudflare's edge network.
-- **Free static hosting** — no server or container maintenance required for documentation.
+- **Free static hosting** â€” no server or container maintenance required for documentation.
-- **Automatic deployments** — Cloudflare Pages can be connected to the GitHub repository and rebuild the site on every push to the main branch.
+- **Automatic deployments** â€” Cloudflare Pages can be connected to the GitHub repository and rebuild the site on every push to the main branch.
-- **Access control** — Cloudflare Access (Zero Trust) can gate the wiki behind an identity provider, restricting it to team members only without any application-level auth code.
+- **Access control** â€” Cloudflare Access (Zero Trust) can gate the wiki behind an identity provider, restricting it to team members only without any application-level auth code.
-- **Custom domain** — the wiki can be served under a subdomain (e.g., `docs.vitara.elroitec.com`) managed through Cloudflare DNS.
+- **Custom domain** â€” the wiki can be served under a subdomain (e.g., `docs.Divvy.elroitec.com`) managed through Cloudflare DNS.

 ---